How Much News Should We Expose Ourselves To?

 I watch less television news than I used to, although there are some informative news programs with interesting guests.
 I want to know the basics of what’s going on so that I don’t get blindsided by some stunning development.
 I read news captions and selective articles on the Internet and in newspapers at my gym.
 But everyone is different.

 The problem with chronic exposure to troubling events is that it can release a stress response in our body that can have damaging long-term effects.
 Any perceived threat, such as a dog charging us, a horrendous news story, or the latest political debacle can trigger an alarm that prompts our adrenal glands to flood our body with hormones such as cortisol and adrenaline.

 Our body is designed to be resilient enough to deal with passing stressors.
 But when we’re continually in the fight, flight, freeze mode, our stress response may get stuck in the “on” position.
-As described on the Mayo Clinic website, when the stress-response system is activated long term, cortisol and other stress hormones can interfere with other bodily processes, increasing the risk of heart disease, sleep problems, memory impairment, digestive problems, anxiety and depression.
+As described by the Mayo Clinic1, when the stress-response system is activated long term, cortisol and other stress hormones can interfere with other bodily processes, increasing the risk of heart disease, sleep problems, memory impairment, digestive problems, anxiety and depression.

 Each person needs to get a felt sense for what they can handle without feeling overwhelmed or traumatized, and weigh the risks of over-exposure with the risks (both to yourself and society) of remaining ignorant.
 Some people with sensitive nervous systems seek protection by exposing themselves to very little news, if any.
 Others may have sensitivity to lurking danger and stay glued to the news as a way to manage their anxiety.